Hannah, Beth

 Biography

-Elizabeth Hannah is a Reader in Educational Psychology in the School of Humanities, Social Sciences and Law.
+Beth Hannah is a Reader in Educational Psychology in the School of Humanities, Social Sciences and Law.
 She is registered with the Health and Care Professions Council and has worked as an educational psychologist in a number of local authorities in Scotland.
-She joined the University of Dundee in 2003 on a part-time basis whilst continuing to work as an educational psychologist.
-She was employed on a full-time basis in 2010.
+Beth joined the University of Dundee in 2003 on a part-time basis whilst continuing to work as an educational psychologist.
+She was employed on a full-time basis at the University in 2010.

 Beth is a Director of the Transformative Change: Educational and Life Transitions (TCELT) Research Centre.